top of page

 Aided Language Modeling (ALM), also called Aided Language Stimulation or Aided Language Input, is one of the most effective ways to teach children how to use their AAC system.

 It simply means that when you talk to your child, you also point to or select the same words or symbols on their AAC system, whether that’s a printed board or a high tech speech generating device.
-For example: When you say, “Let’s go outside,” you can also point to GO on the board or tap it on the device.

 Tips for Using Aided Language Modeling